Global Studies FAQs

-St. Joseph’s College offers a variety of short-term programs.
+St. Joseph's University offers a variety of short-term programs.
 Our programs range from one week to one month.

 Any student who would like to apply for a study abroad program must complete an online application by logging on to the portal as a private computer, and then clicking here.

-All faculty-led program participants must enroll in the appropriate class/section, and must be in good academic standing with St. Joseph’s College.
+All faculty-led program participants must enroll in the appropriate class/section, and must be in good academic standing with St. Joseph's University.

-Unlike most colleges, St. Joseph's College has valued study abroad by funding student study abroad experiences in faculty-led and/or semester long programs.
+Unlike most colleges, St. Joseph's University has valued study abroad by funding student study abroad experiences in faculty-led and/or semester long programs.
 This has made study abroad accessible to all students.
-St. Joseph's College scholarships apply to tuition abroad.
-The college also grants a significant number of $500-$2,000 stipends for faculty-led programs.
+St. Joseph's University scholarships apply to tuition abroad.
+The University also grants a significant number of $500-$2,000 stipends for faculty-led programs.
 There are also external scholarships available.
-Click here for more information on both St. Joseph’s College funding and external options.
+Click here for more information on both St. Joseph's University funding and external options.

-Visas are not required on most SJC programs.
+Visas are not required on most St. Josephs' College programs.
 If a visa is required for a program, students will be notified on the program website.
 Many semester long programs require a visa due to longer duration of the program.
 Please check with your program provider and allow approximately 2-3 months for processing.

 Yes, a valid passport is mandatory to leave and return to the United States.
 Please check your passport date carefully.
 Most countries do not accept passports that expire six months after your arrival or departure date.